stgeorgeshurstville/bulletin/_docs/sermon.md

 ## Sermon Outline
-### The secret of God's reward
+###

-1. Jesus’ mission
+1. Treasures
-2. Our righteousness
+2. Same
-3. Recognise what’s in our heart
-4. Alien righteousness
-5. Conclusions
+3. Different
+4. What to invest in

 ## Q&A